cognitionIT/NetScalerMAS/README.md

 This repository will contain the different custom NetScaler MAS Stylebooks I have created as well as the (sample) PowerShell scripts to support fully automated workflows for NetScaler deployments and configurations where MAS is your centralized management system.

-So even though it might not hold a lot of contain right now, be sure to check back after Citrix Synergy to get a head start at building your own automated workflows for NetScaler MAS to centralize your NetScaler infrastructure management!
+So right now it holds the demo scripts from my Citrix Synergy and VirtualExpo presentations to give you a head start at building your own automated workflows for NetScaler MAS to centralize your NetScaler infrastructure management!